-The Local Heritage Lists for Cambridgeshire will record some of the buildings, structures and archaeological sites which contribute towards making our communities and places special.
+The Local Heritage Lists for Cambridgeshire will record some of the buildings, structures, archaeological sites, parks, gardens and public works of art, which contribute towards making our communities and places special.

 Inclusion on a list does not introduce the need for new Planning Consents or mean that change cannot take place.
 However, where the planning process applies, it allows for assets to be easily identified and for change to be carefully managed, ensuring that what is most significant about them is recorded.

 Local Listing provides improved clarity for owners and all interested parties.
 Significance will be identified as part of the assessment process and once adopted the list will be published on this website and each District Council's website.
 The Cambridgeshire Historic Environment Record will manage the Lists on behalf of the Cambridge City Council, East Cambridgeshire District Council, Fenland District Council, Huntingdonshire District Council and South Cambridgeshire District Council.